All Israel

-President Herzog holds off on Netanyahu pardon decision, urges plea deal
+President Herzog holds off on PM Netanyahu pardon decision, urges plea deal

 Herzog said to favor plea bargain, which could lead to political exit for prime minister

-Israeli President Isaac Herzog has decided not to grant the pardon request of Prime Minister Benjamin Netanyahu, the New York Times reported.
+Israeli President Isaac Herzog has decided not to grant the pardon request of Prime Minister Benjamin Netanyahu, The New York Times reported.

 The President's Residence later confirmed the report, saying that Herzog “views reaching a settlement between the parties in Prime Minister Netanyahu's cases as an appropriate and correct solution.”